Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly instructs to use this tool for the current snapshot and directs to get_positioning_history for past runs, providing clear differentiation among similar tools.
+Explicitly instructs to use this for the current snapshot and mentions the alternative get_positioning_history for past runs, providing clear guidance on when to use each.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.